mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 "Thank you," he smiled.
 "Thank you for everything."
 And with that, he got out of the car and shut the door.

 On the drive home, I thought about the first date when I played “Clair de Lune.”
 I thought about the time we took pictures and watched movies and clothes shopped and the night when we first held hands.
 All the memories flashed in my mind.
 I played Blackpink's "Playing with Fire" on repeat and blasted it while driving home.
-(Consider it my theme song for the school year.)

 When I turned off the engine, I felt as if something inside me had been taken away.
 I lost something.
 I lost Jonah, at least the potential to further pursue my romantic interest in him.
 The feeling of loss was so familiar, the feeling of being heartbroken.
 From previous experience, I just needed a couple of weeks.
 I knew the first few days were going to be extremely difficult, but time would heal.
 Just a couple weeks would be enough time to get over these feelings.